From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Introduction

-Contemporarily, the pivotal role of overlaps is understood in the simplest case of the evolution of complex Ginibre matrix - either in Smoluchowski-Fokker-Planck formalism~\cite{OURPRL, OURNPB} or in Langevin formalism~\cite{DUBACH}, following the pioneering paper~\cite{CHALMEH,MEHLIGCHALKER}.
-The effects of the overlaps of the Ginibre matrix for the temporal autocorrelation function of randomly connected networks was addressed analytically in the latest paper~\cite{MARTI}, confirming the numerical simulations in the weakly coupled regime of synaptic models.
+Contemporarily, the pivotal role of overlaps is understood in the simplest case of the spectral dynamics of the complex Ginibre matrix - either in Smoluchowski-Fokker-Planck formalism~\citep{OURPRL, OURNPB} or in Langevin formalism~\citep{DUBACH,GRWAR}, following the pioneering paper~\citep{CHALMEH,MEHLIGCHALKER}.
+The effects of the overlaps of the Ginibre matrix for the temporal autocorrelation function of randomly connected networks was recently addressed analytically~\citep{MARTI}, confirming the numerical simulations in the weakly coupled regime of synaptic models.

-In this paper we study the non-normality aspects of the popular model with excitatory-inhibitory structure~\cite{EXPBALANCED,EXPBALANCED2,EXPBALANCED3}, proposed by Rajan and Abbott in~\cite{ABBOTTRAJAN}.
-An important ingredient of this model is the introduction of the balanced condition, which stabilize the wildly fluctuating spectra of the network.
-In a later paper~\cite{WAINRIB}, the numerical study of the full non-linear dynamics in the Rajan-Abbott model has shown the emergence of a transition leading to synchronized (stationary or periodic) states.
-This phenomenon cannot be explained solely by the spectral features of the connectivity matrix, which motivates our study of missing non-spectral properties of non-normal networks, such as sensitivity to perturbations and transient dynamics induced by non-orthogonality of eigenvectors.
-Recently, it was hypothesized that the non-normality is universal in real complex networks~\cite{ASLLANI}.
+In this paper we study the non-normality aspects of the popular model with excitatory-inhibitory structure~\citep{EXPBALANCED,EXPBALANCED2,EXPBALANCED3}, proposed by~\citet{ABBOTTRAJAN}.
+An important ingredient of this model is the introduction of the balance condition, which stabilizes the fluctuating spectra of the network.
+Later, the numerical study of the full non-linear dynamics in the Rajan-Abbott model~\citep{WAINRIB} has shown the emergence of a transition leading to synchronized (stationary or periodic) states.
+This phenomenon cannot be explained solely by the spectral features of the connectivity matrix, which motivates our study of missing non-spectral properties of non-normal networks, such as sensitivity to perturbations and transient dynamics induced by the non-orthogonality of eigenvectors.
+Recently, it was also hypothesized that the non-normality is universal in real complex networks~\citep{ASLLANI}.